Hollande, Merkel, Putin back bid for new Ukraine ceasefire

 Putin also reiterated Russia's calls for direct dialogue between Kiev and rebel representatives and constitutional reforms agreed with the rebel regions.

-"The Russian president emphasized the lack of an alternative to political regulation of the conflict on the basis of full realization of the Minsk agreements," the statement said.
+"The Russian president emphasised the lack of an alternative to political regulation of the conflict on the basis of full realisation of the Minsk agreements," the statement said.

 The German statement said the Western leaders had voiced concerns about plans by the rebel regions to hold elections outside the framework of Ukrainian law.

 Rebel leaders have vowed to press ahead with the local elections on Oct.
 18 and Nov.
-1, a move fiercely criticized by Kiev.
+1, a move fiercely criticised by Kiev.

 (Reporting by John Irish in Paris, Jason Bush in Moscow and Paul Carrel in Berlin; Editing by Alison Williams)